mayan-edms/Mayan-EDMS/docs/topics/translations.rst

 answers that satisfies your question.
 Administrator will not close new issues as they have no way to determine if your question has been properly answered.
-However to avoid cluter, answered questions will be scanned periodically and closed if not activity is observed from the original poster.
+However to avoid cluter, answered questions will be scanned periodically and closed if no activity is observed from the original poster in a period of time.